How is it that a good job of selling can position a product or service above its competition ... even if the facts would suggest otherwise?

 Your tendency is to try and sell against "their" strengths, rather than "to" your own.

-There are countless examples of companies that were better at marketing, branding or sales than their competition … even many cases where the competition had a “technically” superior product, but the better sales job wins in the end!
-The obvious example that comes to my mind in the technology space was the marketing genius of Oracle that basically crushed the technical capability of both Sybase and Ingres!
+There are countless examples of companies that were better at marketing, branding or sales than their competition.
+Even many cases where the competition had a "technically" superior product, but the better sales job wins in the end!

 One such example for me in the technology space was the marketing genius of Oracle, that basically crushed the technical capability of both Sybase and Ingres ... which back then were considered technically superior products.

 So much of success can be attributed to "truly believing" that you are the superior choice.

 When you project that belief and the confidence is clear then the buyer "feels" it!

 The salesperson who is hesitant, who does not have the passion, will almost always lose out to the one who is convincing.